amurrell/DockerLocal/README.md

 **DockerLocal** is used for setting up a LEMP site to be served on localhost:PORT

-**DockerLocal** runs on docker containers - nginx + php7.3-fpm, memcached, redis, mysql and your project's web application files.
+**DockerLocal** runs on docker containers - nginx + php-fpm, memcached, redis, mysql/mariadb and your project's web application files.
 Provides customization for configuring the Dockerfile, nginx, php-fpm, and managing databases.

 > **Note:** Your DockerLocal containers can also be used with [ProxyLocal](https://github.com/amurrell/ProxyLocal) for a local DNS of all your DockerLocal projects so that you can run your sites locally at custom domains, like docker.yoursite.com and docker.anothersite.com

+---

+**Easy Version Setting**

+You can easily [adjust via overrides the versions](#version-overrides) of the following:

+- Ubuntu Version (default 20.04)
+- PHP Version (default 7.4)
+- Database Image Mysql or Mariadb (default mariadb:10.5.8)

 ---